Solar Guide

 Key Takeaways

-- Federal tax credits provide 30% savings on solar installation costs, plus California offers property tax exemptions.
+- Federal tax credits provide 30% savings on solar installations, with additional California property tax exemptions available through 2027.

 Solar Cost Calculator

-Our calculator uses real installation data from San Jose neighborhoods like Willow Glen, Almaden Valley, and Rose Garden.
-Get accurate solar costs based on actual local projects, not estimates.
+Our solar cost calculator uses real installation data from thousands of San Jose homes, including Willow Glen, Almaden Valley, and Rose Garden neighborhoods.
+Get personalized pricing based on actual local installations, not estimates.

 San Jose Electricity Prices

-Over 25 years, solar systems can provide predictable energy costs while California utility rates continue their upward trend annually.
+Over 25 years, solar systems can provide predictable energy costs while California utility rates continue climbing, offering long-term financial stability for San Jose families.

 Price of Energy: California vs National Average